Arham-Begani/Study_buddy/README.md

 ## Features

-* **Offline-First Functionality:**  Access core features, including study schedule generation and basic quizzing, completely offline.
+* **Amazing Functionality:**  Access core features, including study schedule generation and basic quizzing.
 * **Study Schedule Generator:** Create personalized study plans based on your goals and available time.
 * **AI-Powered Chat Assistant (Online):**  Engage with an AI chat assistant for clarifying concepts, receiving study tips, and generating practice questions (requires online connection).
 * **Interactive Quizzes:** Test your knowledge with customizable quizzes and receive immediate feedback.
 * **Multi-Page Interface:** Intuitive navigation across different sections of the application.
+* **Newly Added View count:** A view count which keeps track on how many people used the study_buddy and uses cookies to not get multiple views from one device.

 ## Technologies Used